-Ellinson, who works on many leading LA sessions, picks the musicians and in the second half of the show he and his wife add the backing vocals.
-The musicians, therefore, are of an unusually high calibre for this sort of work - including on keyboard Alan Broadbent, a young New keyboard Alan Broadbent, a young New Woody Herman band.
-In Cassidy's latest sessions under a new producer, Rik Jarrold, who worked on the early Jefferson Airplane and Nillson albums, he has used even more and funkier musicians like the legendary session guitarist James Burton.
+Ellinson, who works on many leading L.A. sessions, picks the musicians and in the second half of the show he and his wife add the backing vocals.
+The musicians, therefore, are of an unusually high calibre for this sort of work - including on keyboard Alan Broadbent, a young New Zealander who helps arrange for the Woody Herman band.
+In Cassidy's latest sessions under a new producer, Rik Jarrold, who worked on the early Jefferson Airplane and Nilsson albums, he has used even more and funkier musicians like the legendary session guitarist James Burton.